 Learn to change shell prompt with your chosen character or value.
 Different values or shell variables can be defined to be shown as shell prompt.

-Most famous prompt used is showing present working directory in prompt.
+The most famous prompt used is showing the present working directory in prompt.
 So that users know in which directory he is while executing any command.
 Another widely used prompt is showing hostname.
 This ensures the user that he is working on the right terminal when many terminal windows are open.
 In this post, we will see how to set these prompts and some fancy prompts too.

 Where to define Shell prompt :

 PS1 variable in the profile file.
-This profile file can be any profile which is executed on user login.
+This profile file can be any profile that is executed on user login.
 If multiple profiles have multiple values defined for